How to Remove/Delete Directory in Linux (Full Guide) - Qiling

 Fix 3.
 Delete a Directory in Linux with Find Command

-Find is a Linux command-line utility that helps to search for documents and directories.
-The search is primarily based on a given expression which then applies the command on every matched document or listing.
+Find is a Linux command-A utility that facilitates searching for documents and directories utilizes a given expression to apply a command on every matched document or listing.
+This allows for efficient searching and management of files and directories.

 find. -typed -name '*_cache' -exec rm -r {} +